EscVM/OIDv4_ToolKit/README.md

   ```bash
    python3 main.py download --classes Apple Orange --type_csv validation --multiclasses 1
    ```
-# Use the toolkit to visualize the labeled images
+# Use the ToolKit to visualize the labeled images
-The toolkit is useful also for visualize the downloaded images with the respective labels.
+The ToolKit is useful also for visualize the downloaded images with the respective labels.
 ```bash
    python3 main.py visualize
    ```